xuxuehua/repo_xuxuehua.com/content/Aws/ebs.md

 Automatically replicated within its Availability Zone

+Create point-in-time snapshots

-Snapshots stored durably in S3
+Snapshots stored durably in S3, and could copy it acroos regions